mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 fees are rebated.
 This will make spammers spend their SOLs 2000 times more rapidly than before.
 The thumb rule for dapps to set application fees on their accounts is `More important the account = Higher application fees`.

-Suppose a user or entity desires to safeguard their token account from potentially malicious read/write locking that obstructs their ability to perform MEV.
-In that case, they can set the highest possible application fees on their token account, rendering it impossible to extract profit by blocking their account.
-Even if the transaction fails, and they have to pay the application fees, they can recover the fees as they own the account.
-A general guideline for users is that they should possess at least N times (where N=10 is recommended) the SOLs required to pay application fees on their accounts so that they are not locked out.
-The user has to pay application fees to transfer all collected application fees.